B-Rich/zet/readme.txt

 As a result, you will have a file named "kotku.sof", which is the conf- iguration stream for the FPGA.

+I am only pushing changes to make things simpler.
+For full zet go to the zet master (see the little joke there, almost like zen master, Zeus).

 Explanation of directories
 --------------------------
-bin/        - Some scripts to prepare ROMs, download microcode, etc... doc/        - Documentation stub boards/     - Different boards supported (implementation dependent files) cores/      - Different cores for the SOC PC system cores/zet/  - Zet processor RTL code src/        - Source files for some commands used to transform ROMs src/bios/     - ROM BIOS and VIDEO BIOS implementation src/zetbios/  - Zet specific Bios for DE1 tests/        - 8086 test benches (exactly the same as in the web)
+cores/          - cores i have made changes to cores/PS2/      - mouse and keyboard dirvers cores/uart16450 - COM port driver src/            - Source files for some commands used to transform ROMs src/zetbios/    - Zet specific Bios for DE1